-Over the 3 year period, the Municipality is planning to spend R945 million on capital investment for the infrastructure needs of the District.
+Over the 3 year period, the Municipality is planning to spend R946 million on capital investment for the infrastructure needs of the District.
 The Capital Budget for the 2023/24 Financial Year is R287 million.
-Operating expenditure is budgeted at R673 million.
-This is more than the prior year adjustments budget.
-The operating revenue is budgeted at R739 million for the 2023/24 Financial Year.
+Operating expenditure is budgeted at R680 million.
+This is more than projected per the draft budget, due to the inclusion of departmental charges, which resulted in an increase in operating revenue as well.
+The operating revenue is budgeted at R747 million for the 2023/24 Financial Year.